apsommer/algorithms/explanation_7.md

 Next we need to implement the actual Router.
 The router will initialize itself with a RouteTrie for holding routes and associated handlers.
 It should also support adding a handler by path and looking up a handler by path.
 All of these operations will be delegated to the RouteTrie.

-Hint: the RouteTrie stores handlers under path parts, so remember to split your path around the '/' character
+The RouteTrie stores handlers under path parts, so remember to split your path around the '/' character.

-Bonus Points: Add a not found handler to your Router which is returned whenever a path is not found in the Trie.
+**Bonus Point #1**: Add a not found handler to your Router which is returned whenever a path is not found in the Trie.

-More Bonus Points: Handle trailing slashes!
+**Bonus Point #2**: Handle trailing slashes!
 A request for '/about' or '/about/' are probably looking for the same page.
 Requests for '' or '/' are probably looking for the root handler.
 Handle these edge cases in your Router.

 #### Data Structures

+The primary data structure in this implementation is the [Trie](https://en.wikipedia.org/wiki/Trie).
+This data structure is ideal for sequential data such as words, directories, or other hierarchies.
+Each node contains some primitive data and a hashmap of an unlimited number of children nodes.
+This creates a tree-like structure of nodes that can be traversed via the children key:node pairs.
+For this particular problem, a router class wraps the trie and its nodes for convenience.

 #### Time Complexity

+With respect to the node, insertion is constant O(1).
+With respect to the trie, the recursive insert method is linear O(n), where n = number of segments (endpoints) in the path.
+Find is also linear time O(n) since we need to traverse n path segments to find a given node.

 #### Space Complexity